molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/README.md

 **Where can I read more about previous grants?**

-We are currently working on a comprehensive annual report of previously funded MolochDAO initiatives, as well as a repository for regular updates to current projects.
+Included in the [2021 Annual Report](https://molochdao.com/annual-report/) is previously funded MolochDAO initiatives, as well as a repository for regular updates to current projects.

 **What is the process of getting funding?**